In this article, I'm going to show you how to capture amazing Sunset photos.

-The exposure calculation depends on the scene you have in front of you, the photo you want to take and the filters you need to use to get it.
+The exposure calculation depends on the scene light you have in front of you, the photo you want to take and the lens filters you need to use to get it.

 Take as many test shots as necessary and use the histogram as your reference point to recalculate the exposure when putting the filter(s) in front of the lens and when the light changes.

-You can find all the information about how to recalculate the exposure with your filter(s) on in section 11 of our guide on long exposure photography with filters.
+You can find all the information about how to recalculate the exposure with your filter(s) on in section 7 of our lens filters photography guide.

 And you may not know this, but you can also move the filters while your camera is taking the shot!